UmamiAppearance/rollup-plugin-import-manager/README.md

 ]
 ```

-### debug keyword
+### Debugging Files
-To visualize the properties of a specific file it can help to stop the building process and throw a `DebuggingError`.
+To visualize the properties of a specific file, it can help to stop the building process and throw a `DebuggingError`.

 ```js
 plugins: [